akerpelm/InTheLoop/README.md

 * [Design Docs](https://github.com/akerpelm/InTheLoop#design-docs)

 ### What is InTheLoop?
-* A data visualization tool for New York Stock Exchange (NYSE) listed companies.
+* A data visualization tool for New York Stock Exchange (NYSE) listed companies crated in < 72 hours.
 * Visualization includes price action for a stock at different timeframes, as well as information and metrics about the specified company.

 ## Demo